-There have been multiple instances of Cobalt Strike (a penetration testing tool) being used maliciously for ransomware attacks or intrusion into company internal systems.
-This method of attack consists of using botnet to distribute Cobalt Strike malware, and using ransomware and PC attacks to do so.
-This article, therefore, discusses methods on finding web servers infected with Cobalt Strike (for legal pentesting or due to malicious intent) with Criminal IP.
+There have been multiple instances of Cobalt Strike (a penetration testing tool) being used maliciously for ransomware attacks or intrusion into company’s internal systems.
+This method of attack consists of using a botnet to distribute Cobalt Strike malware and using ransomware and PC attacks to do so.
+This article, therefore, discusses methods for finding web servers infected with Cobalt Strike (for legal pentesting or due to malicious intent) with Criminal IP.

 What is Cobalt Strike?

 Cobalt Strike is a paid penetration testing service, and plenty of Red Team users use this software to simulate penetration attacks.

 However, not everyone uses Cobalt Strike in legally.
 Cyber attackers use a pirated version of this application to launch attacks on vulnerable servers.
 Because of this, Cobalt Strike is both classified as a useful pentesting tool and malware simultaneously.